Distortional weak-coupling instability of Bogoliubov Fermi surfaces: Instability of Bogoliubov Fermi surfaces

 The function $u(\alpha)$ is plotted in Fig.\ \ref{fig.uofalpha}.
-Note that the terms with indices $n$ and $n' = n \pm n_b$ contribute equally to the final sum in Eq.\ (\ref{Clog.Uel.15}) so that we can restrict the sum to $n=1,\ldots,n_b$ and multiply by two:
+The prefactor of the logarithmic term in Eq.\ (\ref{Clog.Uel.16}) is positive and so drives a weak-coupling instability: $\delta U_\mathrm{el}$ can always be reduced by making $\bPhi$ and thus $\eta_n$ nonzero.

 We draw a number of conclusions regarding the effect of the odd-in-momentum band shifts, which lead to $\alpha_n(\mathbf{k}_F)>0$.
 First, where they are smaller than the gap at the Fermi energy they do not have any effect on the weak-coupling instability.
 Second, where they are larger---and residual BFSs exist---they do not affect the Cooper logarithm but only renormalize the prefactor of the quadratic term $\mathcal{O}(\Phi^2)$.
 Larger shifts lead to a positive correction, which is added to the positive elastic energy.
-They thus increase the effective stiffness of the crystal and thus reduce the distortion at zero temperature, as expected.
+They thus increase the effective stiffness of the crystal and reduce the distortion at zero temperature, as expected.
 However, as long as there is any band splitting anywhere on the unperturbed BFSs, the Cooper logarithm and the weak-coupling instability survive.
 This is true even if the band shifts are larger than the splitting \emph{everywhere} so that the BFSs are nowhere gapped out.
 In this situation, the BFSs are split into two surfaces, one inside the other.